algolia/algolia-cli-old/readme.md

+# [DEPRECATED]

+The new official Algolia CLI can be found here: https://github.com/algolia/cli

+This repo and npm package are no longer maintained or supported.

 # Algolia CLI

 A Node CLI tool that makes it easy to perform common data manipulations and interactions with your Algolia app or indices.